-- ▶ Harmonization of customs and tariff procedures in ASEAN and Japan. - > Resolving the complexity of information linkages and omissions in the application of Economic Partnership Agreements by digitalization. - Visualization of trade procedures by digitalization (e.g. through the use of smart contract technology). - > Building financial blockchains where Japan has strengths, such as digital currencies. - ▶ Building an ASEAN-wide platform for more efficient data sharing
+- > Resolving the complexity of information linkages and omissions in the application of Economic Partnership Agreements by digitalization. - > Building financial blockchains where Japan has strengths, such as digital currencies. - > Building an ASEAN-wide platform for more efficient data sharing - > Streamlining trade procedures such as certificates of origin through the promotion of digitalization such as blockchain technology. - Harmonization of customs and tariff procedures in ASEAN and Japan.